shopwp/www/wp-content/plugins/oauth2-provider/readme.txt

 == Frequently Asked Questions ==

+= Do I need OAuth 2 or App Passwords? =
+This depends.
+If you project requires random users access an application, then OAuth2 is the route you need.
+If you are making a server that handles a one time client id and secret for authorization, then Application Passwords is for you.

 = How do I add a APP/Client? =
 Click on `Settings->OAuth Server`.
 Click on the `Clients` tab and then `Add New Client`.
 Enter the client information and your are done.